-The Board of Directors considers that Jean Lamarre, Élaine C. Phénix, Kit Dalaroy, Louis P. Bernier, Sylvain Lafrance and Gary M. Collins are independent within the meaning of National Instrument 52-110 Audit Committees.
+The Board of Directors considers that Jean Lamarre, Louis P. Bernier, Gary M. Collins, Kit Dalaroy, Sylvain Lafrance and Élaine C. Phénix are independent within the meaning of National Instrument 52-110 Audit Committees.
+The Board of Directors considers that if Robert D. Copple is elected at the Meeting, he will be independent within the meaning of National Instrument 52-110 Audit Committees.